Fungal & Foliar Disease Management

 Our Compost Tea™ soil amendment can help bolster a tree’s ability to fight off the spread of infection.
 (Learn more about Compost Tea™)

-Appearing white and powdery on exposed leaves, this mildew can be problematic for weak or susceptible trees and plants.
+Appearing white and powdery on exposed leaves, this mildew can be problematic for weak or susceptible trees and plants throughout yards and landscaping.

 Proper pruning for air circulation, removal of infected leaves after leaf drop, and in some cases fungicide treatments, are go-to control methods.